mircey/godot-android-native-directory-access-granter/README.md

 # godot android native directory access granter

-An Android plugin for Godot 4.2+ that allows you to open the native file dialog and choose a folder.
-Upon confirmation, your game will now have permissions to access all files and folders within said folder.
+an android plugin for Godot 4.2+ that allows you to open the native file dialog and choose a folder. upon confirmation, your game will have full access, meaning read and write permissions, to all children of said folder.